BKPrograms/hash-cracker/README.md

 2. Next, navigate into the newly cloned directory and run `pip install -r requirements.txt`

-3. Finally, to run the script `python3 hashCracker.py -w wordlistYouWantToUse.txt -a algorithmToUse -h hashToCrack` or run `python3 hashCracker.py --help` for more info
+3. a) Finally, to run the script `python3 hashCracker.py -w wordlistYouWantToUse.txt -a algorithmToUse -c hashToCrack/hashListToCrack.txt` or run `python3 hashCracker.py --help` for more info.
+   b) If a list of hashes has has been entered instead of a singular hash, you will be prompted to select from a range of Attack Modes

 ### Usage:

-`python3 hashCracker.py -w wordlistYouWantToUse.txt -a algorithmToUse -h hashToCrack`.
-Note: make sure to include the full filepath to the wordlistYouWantToUse.txt
+`python3 hashCracker.py -w wordlistYouWantToUse.txt -a algorithmToUse -c hashToCrack/hashListToCrack.txt`.
+Note: make sure to include the full filepath to the wordlistYouWantToUse.txt and hashListToCrack.txt.

 ## Issues and Errors: